 There will be a total of 850 possible points for the semester.
 You will be able to check your grade on AC connect.
 Grading will be on the standard grade scale:

 100-90% 850-765= A

 69-60% = 573-510= D

 The points will be earned:

-150 points for Social responsibility learning project (you will need to answer this essay and turn your volunteer verification in online)
+150 points for Social responsibility learning project and volunteer verification (you will need to answer the essay online and submit your verification online.)

 Total points possible: 850 points